 - Flower Motifs: Aside from her name, rose petals appear when she uses her Semblance.

 - Foil: Ruby wears red and fights with a transforming scythe and comes from a fantasy-esque world.
 Just like Ragna.
-But Ruby is the kind and optimistic to Ragna's gruff and cynical.
+But Ruby is the kind and optimistic to Ragna's gruff and fatalism.

 - Half the Man He Used to Be: Ruby's Astral Heat has her hook her opponent into with Crescent Rose and rockets into the sky using the rifle's firing recoil before using the force to cut clean through them.
 It's a whole cloth recreation of her killing blow to the Nevermore in Volume 1.

 - Horrible Judge of Character: Downplayed.
 She thinks Hazama is a decent guy.
-Nuff said.
-This is a weakness carried over from the show: she expects the best in everybody and this has led her to trusting some awful people she really shouldn't have, like Mercury and Emerald or Raven Branwen.
-In Ruby's defense, though, Hazama did end up showing up out of nowhere when she needed a partner, so Ruby really couldn't judge him by anything else other than appearance.
-Plus, since shes not from the Blazblue universe, she would have no way of knowing about Hazama, what he did, Terumi, etc...so basically, shadyness and suspicious behavior aside, she didnt really have any reason to distrust him at the time, unlike Ragna and the other BlazBlue characters, who actually DO know Hazama and have plenty of reasons to distrust him.
+This is a weakness carried over from the show: she expects the best in everybody and this has led her to trusting some horrible people she really shouldn't have, like Mercury and Emerald or Raven Branwen.
+In Ruby's defense, though, Hazama did end up appearing out of nowhere when she needed a partner, so Ruby really couldn't judge him by anything else other than appearance.
+Plus, since shes not from the Blazblue universe, she would have no way of knowing about Hazama, what he did, Terumi, etc...essentially, apart from shadyness and suspicious behavior, she didnt really have any reason to distrust him at the time, unlike Ragna and the other BlazBlue characters, who actually DO know Hazama and have lots of reasons to distrust him.

 - Kid Hero: At fifteen years old, Ruby is the youngest member of Team RWBY, but she is also their leader.
 Ruby is a skilled combatant, but her youthful inexperience can lead her to being quite naive in her story.